pradyGn/PradyGn/README.md

 </div>

 <p align="center">
-  I am a Data Science professional with 3+ years of experience in the Data Science domain.
+  I am a Data Scientist.
+I love language modeling!
-  I am a MS Applied Math graduate from NYU currently wotking in the InsurTech space!
+  I have an Applied Math background currently wotking in the InsurTech space!
 </p>

 ### Here are some of my skills,